-There’s a new buzzword in town, one that made it to Gartner’s list of key trends, too.
-Called XOps, its roots lie in Development and Operations (DevOps).
-While DevOps, say experts, falls short of achieving full automation, XOps, an umbrella term is used for a combination of IT tech like DevOps, DevSecOps, AIOps, MLOps, GitOps, and BizDevOps, will do it.
-XOps supposedly helps to shorten a system’s development cycles and provides continuous delivery with high software quality.
+There's a new buzzword in town, one that made it to Gartner's list of key trends, too.
+Called XOps, it has roots in Development and Operations (DevOps).
+While DevOps, say experts, falls short of achieving full automation, XOps, an umbrella term, refers to a combination of IT technologies like DevOps, DevSecOps, AIOps, MLOps, GitOps, and BizDevOps that will do it.
+XOps is supposed to shorten a system's development cycles and enable continuous delivery with high software quality.

 It's built to run enterprise-wide, globally distributed, and interconnected, especially in analytic environments.
 It is a combination of traditional business applications, such as data and analytics management, with modern technologies like: